AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 It’s important to note that insurance coverage will vary from person to person and state to state depending on your demographics, location, the number of accidents in your area, instances of theft in your area, the chance of natural disasters, and much more.

-Even with that in mind, GEICO has maintained its reputation as one of the cheapest providers of motorcycle insurance.
-Here’s how GEICO compares to its competitors.
+Even with that in mind, Dairyland has gained a reputation as one of the cheapest providers of motorcycle insurance.
+Here’s how Dairyland compares to its competitors.

 Provider Average annual cost of motorcycle insurance